mikan-senpai/react-tut/codingWithMosh/02-counter-app/README.md

 ## raise event

-\*THE COMPONENT THAT OWNS A PIECE OF THE STATE SHOULD BE THE ONE MODIFING IT
+\*THE COMPONENT THAT OWNS A PIECE OF STATE THAT COMPONENT SHOULD BE THE ONE MODIFING IT

 - we can modify a component to reaise an event , so our components can rais events and 'onDelete' => this is the naming convention of events